HP Cloud: Moving between clouds

-Business organizations that want to use cloud computing have a choice of using a private cloud, which is a cloud infrastructure run specifically for a single organization that it built itself or by a third-party; or a public cloud, whereby a service provider makes available applications, storage, and other resources to the general public.
-The decision of which to use is based on a number of factors, such as whether the company operates in a highly regulated sector, such as the pharmaceuticals industry that must comply with rules regarding the control and security of data, or if the business must bring services to market quickly, such as a web applications developer.
+Business organizations that want to use cloud computing have a choice of using a private cloud, which is a cloud infrastructure run specifically for a single organization that it built itself or by a third-party; or a public cloud, whereby a service provider makes available applications, storage, and other resources to the public.
+The decision of which to use is based on several factors, such as whether the company operates in a highly regulated sector, such as the pharmaceuticals industry that must comply with rules regarding the control and security of data, or if the business must bring services to market quickly, such as a web applications developer.
 The first would opt for a private cloud for security peace of mind, while the web developer would choose a public cloud offering.
 Most companies would operate a mixture the two, also known as hybrid cloud delivery.

 Employing a hybrid delivery cloud strategy lets organizations use different cloud delivery services for specific applications.
 For instance, a public cloud may be a more cost-effective service for the compute-intensive task of processing analytics, but the data would remain local, or private, to comply with regulations.
 Because a hybrid delivery strategy lets organizations run applications and services across different clouds, collocation, and data centers, an example benefit of such a delivery mechanism is that organizations can move an app from one geographic location to another in major storms.

 There can be different types of hybrid clouds for specific tasks.
 The Infrastructure as a service (IaaS) model can be a hybrid cloud in that it could use operating systems and virtualization technologies from both a public and private cloud infrastructure to provide cloud services.
 Other models that mix on-premises cloud with public cloud technologies include Platform as a service (PaaS), which includes infrastructure services combined with development tools and middleware; and Software as a service (SaaS), which is used to develop packaged software.

 However, moving data in the cloud can be a difficult procedure.
-In the case of Software as a Service (SaaS), it is difficult particularly if the incumbent cloud provider used proprietary software or if it altered an open source application.
+In the case of Software as a Service (SaaS), it is difficult particularly if the incumbent cloud provider used proprietary software or if it altered an open-source application.

 A way to mitigate cloud migration difficulties is to architect applications for the cloud that reduce or eliminate the dependencies between the cloud application stack and the capabilities of the cloud service provider.
 Another way is to select only generic and higher-level applications to move to the cloud in the first place.
 Another method is to select open standards for cloud computing.

 A best practice for avoiding cloud migration problems is to use a management platform that can support applications in any environment a user organization is likely to use.